natalie-harris/GPT-Parser/docs/source/tutorials/library_analysis_tutorial.rst

 Adding a DataFrame
 ..................

 Now, we need to create the module's output DataFrame.
 Since we named the module's output DataFrame ``Genre Predictions``, we need to name the DataFrame the same thing.
-Be sure to add your data destination path too.
-This tells the DataFrame where it should be saved when analysis is finished:

 .. code-block:: python

-   pipeline.add_df('Genre Predictions', dest_folder=output_data_path)
+   pipeline.add_df('Genre Predictions')

-Now, when the ``ChatGPT_Module`` gets a response from ChatGPT, it has a place to put it!

 Summarization of Ethical Dilemmas .................................